 4. Zakah increases wealth.
 Zakah also means growth.
 Zakah is also offered with the intention of growth in wealth of Zakah giver.
-As Allah(saw) says in Glorious Quran:
+As Allah(saw) says in the Glorious Quran:

 “The example of those who spend in the way of Allah is just like a grain that produced seven ears, each ear having a hundred grains, and Allah multiplies (the reward) for whom He wills.
 Allah is All-Embracing, All-Knowing..”
 (2:261)

-Some people ask that it seems illogical, that how spending money can increase our wealth?
-It is obvious question.
+Some people ask that it seems illogical, how spending money can increase our wealth?
+It is an obvious question.
 Let’s take a practical example.
 We know that most of the wealth is possessed by rich businessman, industrialist and other wealthy peoples.
-When they spend money in the form of zakah or alms, the money circulate to poor and needy.
+When they spend money in the form of zakah or alms, the money circulates to the poor and needy.
 Now, these poor and needy folks got sufficient money to purchase goods and services.
 Demand for goods and services increases.
 These goods and services are provided by businessman, industrialist and others.
-So, these wealthy people are again earning more and more profit on their goods and services due to circulation of wealth.
+So, these wealthy people are again earning more and more profit on their goods and services due to the circulation of wealth.
 So, in this way wealth increases by spending on those who deserve.
 If a person gives charity from his wealth, it will not reduce as mentioned in this Hadith:

-Abu Huraira reported Allah’s Messenger (saw) as saying: Charity does not in any way decrease the wealth and the servant who forgives Allah adds to his respect, and the one who shows humility Allah elevates him in the estimation (of the people).”(Muslim, 2588)
+Abu Huraira reported Allah’s Messenger (saw) as saying: Charity does not in any way decrease the wealth and the servant who forgives Allah adds to his respect and the one who shows humility Allah elevates him in the estimation (of the people).”(Muslim, 2588)

-It is also be possible that a miser’s wealth may be destroyed by any calamity or contingent situation, such as fire or other disasters.
+It is also possible that a miser’s wealth may be destroyed by any calamity or contingent situation, such as fire or other disasters.
 He might fell sick and treatment may take millions of money.

 5. Circulation of money in the economy

-Just as for a healthy body, smooth circulation of wealth is very important.
+Just as for a healthy body, a smooth circulation of wealth is very important.
 Similarly for a healthy economy circulation of money is very important.
 Money circulation creates a link between producers and consumers.
 The producers buy the services of the factors of production with which factors of production purchase goods from the producers.
 Hoarding money and not spending leads to Leakages which disturbs the smooth functioning of the economy.
 Increase in savings depresses the circular flow of money which leads to unemployment and other problems.

-Ibn al-Qayyim said in Zaad al-Ma’aad that giving and generosity are means of gladdening the heart, but no one benefits from that except the one who gives gladly and willingly, and gives the wealth from his heart before he gives it from his hand.
+Ibn al-Qayyim said in Zaad al-Ma’aad that giving and generosity are means of gladdening the heart, but no one benefits from that except the one who gives gladly and willingly and gives the wealth from his heart before he gives it from his hand.
 As for the one who gives from his hand but his heart is still attached to the wealth, his heart, he will never benefit from that giving.

 The Prophet (saw) said: None of you will believe until you love for your brother what you love for yourself.
 (Bukhari and Muslim)